vapork/IOT/README.md

    sudo ./configure
    sudo ./build.sh
 11. Setup an account on poolin, slushpool, minergate(these are trusted pools) or another mining pool

+    Using mining pool at https://dash.suprnova.cc/ for dash
-12. Use the credentials, select an algorithm to mine and make new worker with user and password.
+13. Use the credentials, select an algorithm to mine and make new worker with user and password.
-13. Run cpuminer without password.
+14. Run cpuminer without password.
 We need to enter the email:

    ./cpuminer -a x11 -o stratum+tcp://dash80.suprnova.cc:80 -u vapork.user -p x